ertugrulozvardar/CS391-Project/README.md

 ## ★	No additional libraries were used in this project.
-(Only pure HTML/CSS/JS)
+(Only pure HTML/CSS/JS) / Using LiveServer VSCode extension is recommended since background video does not work without the LiveServer.

 ## Instructions:
     1. Open the admin.html file.